dealingwith/daniel-industries/_posts/2024-12-30-the-ghost-of-somebodys-kpis-are-rattling-their-chains-in-my-forest.md

 ![](/assets/2024/12/zach-lezniewicz-dBoCCcPC5w8-unsplash.jpg)
 <p class="caption">Photo by <a href="https://unsplash.com/@zachlez?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Zach Lezniewicz</a> on <a href="https://unsplash.com/photos/grayscale-photography-of-tree-slab-dBoCCcPC5w8?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></p>

-I've read this essay twice now, extracting the above quotes and many more --- I removed large swathes of my highlights from this post as a matter of decency, meaning: you must go read the entire post (and pray it does not linkrot, as ironic as that would be for a piece with an organic metaphor at its core). 🌳
+I've read this essay twice now, extracting the above quotes and many more---I removed large swathes of my highlights from this post as a matter of decency, meaning: you must go read the entire post (and pray it does not linkrot, as ironic as that would be for a piece with an organic metaphor at its core). 🌳

 My very first thought after my first reading was, "This is amazing *writing* (even apart from the message)."
 I am not sure a more eloquent takedown of Mastodon reply-guys could be penned now that we have: "...people doing galaxy-brain bad-faith readings of other people’s banal posts for the juice..." ...and there are a number of other poetic descriptions of our state of online affairs peppered throughout. 🌶️